ocaml/platform-blog/turn-your-editor-into-an-ocaml-ide.md

 This post is short presentation of a couple of tools you can use with your editor to have a smoother experience while developing in OCaml.

-Right now, your favourite editor has to be *emacs* or *vim*.
-Using these tools from other editors is certainly doable, some porting efforts already exist for [Acme](https://github.com/raphael-proust/merlin-acme) and [Sublime Text 3](https://github.com/def-lkb/sublime-text-merlin).
+At the time of writing, an interface to these tools is only available for Emacs and Vim.
+However, using the tools from other editors is definitely possible and some efforts exist for [Acme](https://github.com/raphael-proust/merlin-acme) and [Sublime Text 3](https://github.com/def-lkb/sublime-text-merlin).